 With respect to personal information received or transferred pursuant to the Privacy Shield Framework, Sherlock is subject to the investigatory and regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, Sherlock may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Unless otherwise restricted by local laws or rulings, in certain situations, Sherlock may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Under Safe Harbor and Privacy Shield individuals have the right to access information held about them and amend or delete it if it is inaccurate.
 Any such requests or inquiries should be directed to the Sherlock Privacy Office; contact information is provided above under “How to Contact Us”